ibm-cloud-docs/cloud-databases/learn-getting-to-production.md

 - [ ] Set up monitoring with {{site.data.keyword.monitoringfull}}, {{site.data.keyword.at_full}}, and {{site.data.keyword.loganalysisfull}}.
 At minimum, set alerts on:
    * [{{site.data.keyword.monitoringlong_notm}}](/docs/monitoring) - when disk usage is greater than 80% of provisioned capacity (we encourage you to use auto scaling for disk capacity).
 We also encourage you to use, understand, and alert on all provided metrics like disk I/O or CPU usage.
    * [{{site.data.keyword.at_full_notm}}](/docs/cloud-databases?topic=cloud-databases-activity-tracker) audit events for control plane actions, such as failed backups, IP allowlist updates, and auto scaling.
-   * [{{site.data.keyword.loganalysisfull_notm}}](/docs/cloud-databases?topic=cloud-databases-logging) - any particular database-specific logs you wish to be notified about, such as slow query logs.
+   * [{{site.data.keyword.loganalysisfull_notm}}](/docs/cloud-databases?topic=cloud-databases-logging) - any particular database-specific logs you want to be notified about, such as slow query logs.
    * If available, turn on granular in-database auditing (only available for {{site.data.keyword.databases-for-postgresql}} and {{site.data.keyword.databases-for-mongodb}} Enterprise Edition).
 - [ ] Set up an [IP allowlist](/docs/cloud-databases?topic=cloud-databases-allowlisting) for your instance.

+{{site.data.keyword.databases-for}} now supports context-based restrictions, which give account owners and administrators the ability to define and enforce access restrictions for {{site.data.keyword.cloud}} resources based on the context of access requests.
+Access to {{site.data.keyword.databases-for}} resources can be controlled with context-based restrictions and identity and access management (IAM) policies Context-based restrictions check that an access request comes from an allowed context that you configure.
+Since both IAM access and context-based restrictions enforce access,context-based restrictions offer protection even in the face of compromised or mismanaged credentials.
+For more information, see [Protecting Cloud Databases resources with context-based restrictions](/docs/cloud-databases?topic=cloud-databases-cbr).
+{: .tip}

 - [ ] Set [Private Endpoints](/docs/cloud-databases?topic=cloud-databases-service-endpoints#private-endpoints).
 You might also choose to disable public endpoints (highly recommended if no connection is expected from outside {{site.data.keyword.cloud}}).
 - [ ] Make sure that your application uses TLS for connecting to the database.
 Insecure connections to {{site.data.keyword.databases-for}} are not allowed.
 - [ ] Thoroughly load test, and then load test again.